ibtissamujf/m2r-aeis-info/README.md

 some material related with the
 Master Course **Advanced Engineering of Information Systems**.

+This repository will become private at the beginning of december so you MUST [Register](Registering.md) to keep an access to it.

 Outline
 =======
 The course is made of 4 different parts: